mrnrasyad/SQL-Data-Analytics-Project/README.md

 #### Create Database and Relational Database
 **Importing the database:**
-- Create a database using `CREATE DATABASE sql_project;`
+- Create a database using `CREATE DATABASE`
-- Import the cleaned CSV file into the `sql_project` database.
+- Import the cleaned CSV file into the database.

 **Creating the relational database:**
 - Create tables using `CREATE TABLE`.